The Breakdown: Jeju Island Beach Break (with Kids)

 Ok, so it wasn’t exactly SOLO solo, since we traveled with Hallie from the Soul of Seoul, and her daughter Ava, but baby steps, right?
 And in fact, this was a trial run for the TRULY solo mommy-daughter flight to Bangkok we have booked at the end of September.

-We chose Hamdeok (함덕 서우봉해변) because it’s known as a great beach for families, with excellent amenities and nearby cafes, restaurants and activities.
+We chose Hamdeok Beach (함덕 서우봉해변) because it’s known as a great place for families, with excellent amenities and nearby cafes, restaurants and activities.
 Located 14 km east of Jeju City, Hamdeok is actually made up of 3 separate beaches, which are mostly shielded by Seoubong Peak, making for super calm water, despite the winds that Jeju is notorious for.

 We arrived late in the afternoon, and immediately headed to the western-most of the Hamdeok Beaches to soak up the last rays of the sun.
 The next day, we woke to find that a huge sandbar had magically appeared in front of our hotel.
 It turned out to be the perfect toddler-friendly place to spend the day, with soft sand, tidal pools to cool off in, and small sea life for our little ones to discover.